 Your thermostat is the command center for your entire HVAC system.
 When it malfunctions, it can cause your furnace to run constantly or not at all.
 A simple thermostat repair or replacement can range from $100 to $600.
 The price depends on the model, with basic digital thermostats on the lower end and smart thermostats on the higher end.
 While smart thermostats cost more upfront, they can improve your home’s efficiency and are a key part of any home automation setup.

-Addressing Blower Motor and Fan Problems
+What to Pay for Blower Motor and Fan Repairs

 The blower motor is responsible for pushing warm air from your furnace through the ducts and into your home.
 If you hear loud noises or feel weak airflow from your vents, the blower motor could be failing.
 This is a more significant repair, with a full blower motor replacement costing anywhere from $300 to $900.
 Sometimes, the issue is just a bad capacitor, which is a much less expensive fix at around $100 to $250.
 An experienced technician can diagnose the exact problem to see what your system needs.

-Handling Heat Exchanger and Ductwork Repairs
+The High Cost of Heat Exchanger and Ductwork Issues

 A cracked heat exchanger is one of the most serious furnace problems.
 This component separates the combustion process from the air you breathe, so a crack can leak dangerous carbon monoxide into your home.
 Due to the complexity and safety risk, replacing a heat exchanger is expensive, costing between $1,000 and $3,000.
 In many cases, a failed heat exchanger means it’s time to consider a full furnace replacement.
 Similarly, issues within your ductwork, like a failing evaporator coil, can also lead to costly repairs.